enquirer/enquirer/support/src/content/types/array.md

 The `ArrayPrompt` class is used for creating prompts that display an array of choices in the terminal, and return one more more value.

+/**
+ * - cursor - position of cursor in a typed value
+ * - index - position of currently selected item in an array of items *
+ * Tips:
+ * - cursor and typed value only change from append and delete */

 ## Keypresses

 Array prompts support the following keypress combinations.